The 11 Best Breweries in Brooklyn, NY

 87 Richardson St, Brooklyn, NY 11211 | (347) 799-1281

-talea beer co leann darland
+talea beer co best breweries brooklyn

-Hankinson and Darland’s desire to market beer that targets non-craft beer drinkers makes TALEA so unique and special.
+Hankinson and Darland’s desire to market beer that targets non-craft beer drinkers makes TALEA unique and special.
 Their hazy IPAs and fruit-forward sours are canned in vibrant, colorful packaging meant to attract all types of consumers regardless of gender.

 Kings County Brewers Collective